SketchUp/sketchup-safe-observer-events/README.md

 Usage
 -----

-1. Include the `SafeObserverEvents` mix-in module.
+1. Include the `SaferObserverEvents` mix-in module.
-2. Append `safe_` in front of the observer events.
+2. Append `safer_` in front of the observer events.
 3. Done!

 Now the event will be deferred until the current operation has finished and it is safe to perform model changes.